ir-anthology/acl-anthology/README.md

-We present the IR Anthology, a corpus of information retrievalpublications accessible via a metadata browser and a full-text searchengine.
+We present the IR Anthology, a corpus of information retrieval publications accessible via a metadata browser and a full-text searchengine.
 Following the example of the well-known ACL Anthology, the IR Anthology serves as a hub for researchers interested ininformation retrieval.
 The IR Anthology project is a joint effort by people from the [Webis Group](https://webis.de/).

 This repository contains the code for the build of the static website.
 To deploy the website you need to extract the meta data first.